Prerequisites

 * [ ] Domain DNS record configured and resolving to server IP

-* [ ] TLS certificate and key ready (if using bring-your-own-cert)
+* [ ] TLS certificate and key ready as base64-encoded PEM (if using `--tls-mode cloudflare`)

 * [ ] Server has outbound internet access (Docker image pulls, GitHub API)